Are you convinced you can write the best executive resume possible?

-Read about the other 2 reasons in my post.
+Read about the other 2 reasons in the post noted above.

 A typical biography walks you through the person’s career progression and provides hard facts.
 Aside from touching briefly on marital status and perhaps hobbies, they lack vibrancy.
 They give you little feel for what kind of person you’re reading about and what drives them.

 A brand biography is a storytelling tool that breathes life into an otherwise flat rehash of your resume.
 For job search and career management, a bio affords the opportunity to reinforce your brand with storytelling in a way that a resume doesn’t allow.